Michael Herald, PharmD, BCPS

 Jeffrey L. Akers, PharmD, MHA, BCPS

 Dr. Akers is also active in the pharmacy profession.
 He is currently an Associate Professor of Pharmacy Practice at the University of Kentucky, College of Pharmacy.
 Dr. Akers is also a member of several professional societies including the American Society of Health System Pharmacists, University of Kentucky and North Carolina Alumni Chapters.
 Dr. Akers serves as a Deacon at the First Baptist Church of Pikeville.
-He is married to Zoe Akers and has two handsome boys, Zane and Rand.
+He has two handsome boys, Zane and Rand.

 Tiffany Herald, PharmD